Archibald Cox: Teaching again

-Cox spent the academic year from September 1974 to Spring 1975 at the University of Cambridge as the Pitt Professor of American History and Institutions.
+Cox spent the academic year from September 1974 to spring 1975 at the University of Cambridge as the Pitt Professor of American History and Institutions.
 During that year Cox and his wife were able to travel throughout Britain and Ireland meeting judges, lawyers and other dignitaries.
 Cox lectured to packed houses, including at Oxford where he delivered the Chichele Lectures at All Souls College.
 The Coxes also occasionally socialized with the Richardsons, Elliot having been appointed by President Ford as the Ambassador to the Court of St James's.
-They were even able to spend a weekend in Scotland with David Graham-Campbell, the commander of corps that Cox's brother Robert served in when he died during World War II.
+They were even able to spend a weekend in Scotland with David Graham-Campbell, the commander of the corps that Cox's brother Robert served in when he died during World War II.

-When Cox returned to Harvard in the Fall of 1975 he returned to teaching and writing full-time.
+When Cox returned to Harvard in the fall of 1975 he returned to teaching and writing full-time.
 His interests were now almost exclusively constitutional law, but he occasionally would teach a course in labor law.
 Faculty members and students noticed a change in his style of teaching.
 Whereas once he was known as the austere, dominating law professor drilling students with the Socratic method, and even was considered a possible basis for the fictional Professor Kingsfield, he was now referred to in student evaluations as "interesting, kind, decent."
 Derek Bok concluded: "He developed an affection for people."